 - Travel Loan

 You’ve been trying to enjoy yourself somewhere outside the country and you don’t have enough money for the vacation, right?
-Don’t feel sad, VFD_MFB is here to help you with their travel loan package.
+Don’t feel sad, VBank is now in Nigeria to help you with their travel loan package.

-VFD Microfinance Bank partnered with WONTRA, a company where you can book your flight, accommodation, rent cars and help you with amazing attractions and holidays.
+VFD Microfinance Bank partnered with WONTRA, a company where you can book your flight, accommodation, rental cars and help you with amazing attractions and holidays.

-With this partnership, VFD will help you fulfill your dream to travel and enjoy yourself outside the country.
+With this partnership, VFD Microfinance Bank will help you fulfill your dream to travel and enjoy yourself outside the country.

 Before you can be eligible, you will have to meet their requirements and accepts their terms and conditions.
 For more, read and apply here: https://vfdbank.com/travel-loan